Aiming to Become a Company that Can Contribute to Customers and Society

 On June 18, a great earthquake hit northern Osaka.
 The Daigas Group immediately suspended city gas supplies to approx. 110,000 households through the operation of automatic shutdown equipment, etc., to prevent a secondary disaster.
 As a result of our all-out efforts to restore the damage to the city gas supply facilities in cooperation with gas business operators nationwide, we were able to resume gas supplies to 111,951 households on June 24.

-COP10 (10th meeting of the Conference of the Parties on Biological Diversity)
+- COP10 (the 10th meeting of the Conference of the Parties to the Convention on Biological Diversity) was held.